 Scott Myers, MBA

-Scott Myers currently serves as The CEO and Chairman of the Board of Harpoon Therapeutics.
+Scott Myers is the Chairman of the Board of Harpoon Therapeutics.
 Myers most recently served as President, Chief Executive Officer and Director of AMAG Pharmaceuticals, Inc (Nasdaq: AMAG) a biopharmaceutical company prior to its acquisition by Covis Pharma Holdings Sarl in the Fall of 2020.
 Previously, he was Chairman and Chief Executive Officer of Rainier Therapeutics, a clinical-stage biotechnology company focused on metastatic bladder cancer.
 Rainier partnered its asset with Fusion Pharma (Nasdaq: FSPM) in the Spring of 2020.
-Prior to joining Rainier, Mr. Myers was Chief Executive Officer, President and Director of Cascadian Therapeutics, a publicly traded oncology company acquired by Seattle Genetics (Nasdaq: SGEN) in March 2018.
-He was also CEO of Aerocrine AB (OMX Nasdaq: AERO), A Swedish Medtech company from September 2011 until its acquisition by Circassia, PLC in July of 2015.
-He has also held senior commercial operations, general management and information management positions for UCB SA, a Belgium-based biopharmaceutical company, and Johnson & Johnson.
+Prior to joining Rainier, Mr. Myers was Chief Executive Officer, President and Director of Cascadian Therapeutics (Nasdaq: CASC) until it was acquired by Seattle Genetics (Nasdaq: SGEN) in March 2018.
+He was also CEO of Aerocrine AB (OMX Nasdaq: AERO), a Swedish Medtech company from September 2011 until its acquisition by Circassia, PLC in July of 2015.
+He has held senior commercial operations, general management and information management positions for UCB SA, a Belgium-based biopharmaceutical company, and Johnson & Johnson.
 Scott is chairman of the board at Dynavax (Nasdaq: DVAX) and an Independent Director at Trillium Therapeutics (Nasdaq: TRIL) and Selecta Biosciences (Nasdaq: SELB).
 Myers earned his B.A. in biology from Northwestern University and his M.B.A. from the University of Chicago’s Graduate School of Business (Booth).